JS555555/covertype-classifier-api/README.md

 Next, I trained a neural network using the TensorFlow library, which could classify the data more accurately.
 To optimize the hyperparameters of the neural network, I created a function that could find the best parameters using grid search.

 To evaluate the performance of the neural network and other models, I chose accuracy, confusion matrix, sensitivity and specificity.
-Finally, I created a simple REST API that could serve my models, allowing users to choose which model they wanted to use.
+Finally, I created a simple API that could serve my models, allowing users to choose which model they wanted to use.